-In shallow water, the variability of surface elevation caused by tides and storms becomes comparable to the water depth itself.
 In some coastal areas, shallow-water tides play a significant role in the overall tidal dynamics.
 To improve the accuracy of tidal predictions in shelf regions, it is necessary to consider higher harmonics and assess the ability of ocean models to fully resolve the tidal spectrum.
 Some important processes, such as the nonlinear feedback between strong tidal currents and wind waves, cannot be ignored in the coastal zone (Staneva et al., 2016a, 2016b, 2017).
-Wave-current coupling tends to decrease strong winds through wave-dependent surface roughness (Wahle et al., 2017), affects mixing and ocean circulation, and improves predictions for sea surface temperature.
-Further examples of the value of the incorporation of coupling in the numerical models in the coastal with the trend in the Earth System modelling to seamlessly couple different environmental prediction components of atmosphere, waves, hydrology, and ice.
-The small spatial scales characteristic of coastal and estuarine systems requirer equires coastal models to consider ageostrophic (deviating from the Earth's rotation) and three-dimensional dynamics, primarily driven by boundary-layer processes (Fringer et al., 2019).
+Wave-current coupling tends to decrease strong winds through wavedependent surface roughness (Wahle et al., 2017), affects mixing and ocean circulation, and improves predictions for sea surface temperature.
+Further examples of the value of the incorporation of coupling in the numerical models in the coastal ocean are given by De Mey-Frémaux et al. (2019).
+These scientific developments of operational oceanography are in pace with the trend in the Earth System modelling to seamlessly couple different environmental prediction components of atmosphere, waves, hydrology, and ice.
+The small spatial scales characteristic of coastal and estuarine systems requires coastal models to consider ageostrophic (deviating from the Earth's rotation) and three-dimensional dynamics, primarily driven by boundary-layer processes (Fringer et al., 2019).
 Understanding these small-scale processes is crucial, particularly the interactions between mesoscale and submesoscale dynamics and their connection to larger-scale processes.
 It is essential to improve the representation of exchanges between the coastal and open ocean, as well as their coupling with estuaries and catchment areas, in order to capture the complexity of coastal systems.
-Accounting for high-resolution atmospheric forcing into in the coastal models is essential for accurately capturing local meteorological dynamics, including wind patterns, temperature gradients, and precipitation rates.
+Accounting for high-resolution atmospheric forcing in the coastal models is essential for accurately capturing local meteorological dynamics, including wind patterns, temperature gradients, and precipitation rates.
 Such detailed atmospheric data drive fundamental processes like heat and momentum fluxes, profoundly influencing coastal hydrodynamics, sediment transport, and ecosystem responses.
 The implementation of a novel high-resolution atmospheric forcing, combined with the refinement of bulk formulae for surface flux computations, significantly enhances the performance of various high-resolution modelling systems for port environments (García-León et al.).
 Coastal models need to accurately account for frictional balances, taking into consideration the effects of friction on the movement of water.
 They must also address wetting and drying processes, as well as hydrological forcing, to capture the transitions between shallow environments and larger regional scales.
 By incorporating these factors, models can provide a more realistic representation of coastal dynamics.
 In addition, the grid characteristics used in coastal models should be carefully selected to accurately represent the dominant spatial scales present in the coastal environment.
 Choosing grid resolutions that capture the essential features of the coastal system is crucial for obtaining reliable and meaningful results.
+In the coastal ocean, characteristic time scales are significantly shorter compared to the global ocean.
+These time scales, typically around 1 day, are determined by various processes, including tides, inertial motion, diurnal cycles, and synoptic weather patterns.
+The fast-paced dynamics of the coastal ocean require models to accurately capture these shorter time scales.